Pre-action protocol in the County Court

 Section 2

 If you agree that you owe all or some of the money being claimed you need to complete Section 2 of the reply form.
 This section allows you to say whether you can afford to pay the whole amount immediately, or if you will need to pay by instalments.
 If you need to pay by instalments, you can include a completed budget (known as a statement of means on the reply form) to show how much you can afford.
 It is a good idea to complete a budget before making a payment offer to make sure it is realistic and affordable.
-Contact us for advice if you need help completing your budget.
+Use can use My Budget to do this.

 Section 3